MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

    :::image type="content" source="media/aa-cq-historical-report-01-v312.png" alt-text="Screenshot showing the DataSource and UTC Offset selections.":::

-  - **Data Source**: Select the `api.interfaces.records.teams.microsoft.com` entry.
+  - **DataSource**: Select the `api.interfaces.records.teams.microsoft.com` entry.
-  - **UTC Offset**: Select the UTC offset that represents the time zone that you want the reports presented in.
+  - **UTC Offset**: Select the UTC offset that represents the time zone the reports are presented in.

 5. You are prompted to sign in with an account.
 Select **Organizational account**, and then select **Sign in**.